LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 See the [TC39 glossary][tc39-glossary-primordial-ext] for more information.

+## Prototype poisoning

+> See [Prototype pollution][].

 ## Prototype pollution

 A class of JavaScript vulnerabilities and bugs where a modification is inadvertently made on an object prototype.
-For example,using unsitized user input for keys, the following:
+For example, using unsanitized user input for keys, the following:

 ```js
 myObj[key] = {};